Claxton Welch

-Claxton Welch (born July 3, 1947) is a former NFL running back in the National Football League for the Dallas Cowboys, New Orleans Saints, and New England Patriots.
-He played college football at the University of Oregon.
+Claxton Welch (born July 3, 1947) is an American former professional football player who was a running back in the National Football League (NFL) for the Dallas Cowboys, New Orleans Saints, and New England Patriots.
+He played college football for the Oregon Ducks.

-Early years
+Early life

-Claxton Welch was born July 3, 1947 in Portland, Oregon to Cornelia, an elementary schoolteacher, and Claxton Welch Sr., a contractor.
+Claxton Welch was born July 3, 1947, in Portland, Oregon to Cornelia, an elementary schoolteacher, and Claxton Welch Sr., a contractor.
 His African American parents were natives of Alabama who met while working on a shipyard.
 Welch attended David Douglas High School where he was All-State in basketball and football.
 He accepted a football scholarship from the University of Oregon.

 As a junior, he rushed for 474 yards and caught 7 passes for 109 yards.
 In his last year, he gained 525 rushing yards despite missing three of the last four games.

 Professional career

 Dallas Cowboys (first stint)

-Welch was selected by the Dallas Cowboys in the ninth round (230th overall) of the 1969 NFL Draft.
+Welch was selected by the Dallas Cowboys in the ninth round (230th overall) of the 1969 NFL/AFL draft.
 As a rookie, he was the fastest running back in training camp, but was waived and signed to the taxi squad, before being promoted to the roster on November 13.
 On September 13, 1970, he was waived to make room for linebacker Fred Whittingham.